Senior Leadership Team

 Moving to Dubai in 2008, and after her initial year here, Rebecca worked as an Advisory Teacher in Al Ain before taking up the position of Year Group Leader at JESS for 4 years.

-This year her main responsibilities include leading Assessment and Reporting, The National Agenda, Learning Environments, as well as overseeing Arabic and Foundation Stage.
+This year, her main responsibilities include leading Home Learning, Learning Environments, Sustainability, as well as overseeing Languages and Year 3 and 4.

 Outside of work Rebecca relaxes with her dogs and invests her time volunteering for a local animal charity.

-Ruth joined DESSC in September 2016 as a Year Leader and has been part of the Senior Leadership team for 3 years.
+Ruth joined DESS in September 2016 as a Year Leader and has been part of the Senior Leadership team since 2017.